nuprl/website/blog/_src/posts/2016-12-17-measuring-the-submission-review-balance.md

 \\[ \sum_{p \in \mathtt{Submissions}} \frac{\mathtt{reviews}(p)}{\mathtt{authors}(p)} \\]

-Out of curiosity, I just measured this balance for myself: so far I have "demanded" 10 workshop reviews and 28.5 conference reviews, and "produced" 6 workshop reviews and 17 conference reviews.
+Out of curiosity, I just measured this balance for myself: over my years doing research I have "demanded" 10 workshop reviews and 28.5 conference reviews, and "produced" 6 workshop reviews and 17 conference reviews.
 If you think that an article would interest me, you shouldn't feel bad about asking me to review it, for now.

 Of course, a researcher's balance is highly dependent on where they are in their academic career -- maybe more so that on their personal